Best Grow Lights for Beginners

 🌿 Beginner Buying Guide: What Really Matters

-Beginners usually place lights too far away — this is the #1 cause of weak, leggy growth.
+Beginners usually place lights too far away — it’s the #1 cause of weak, leggy growth.
+Use the distance guide to set the light at the right height and adjust it as plants grow: Grow Lights Distance Chart UK.

 🌞 How to Use a Beginner Grow Light (Super Simple)